Moselsteig Detour Wehrer Rosenberg

 Parking

-Parking area directly below the railway stop.
-There is a larger parking area available.
+Parking lot directly below the train stop.
+A larger parking area is available here.

 Public transit